 Apps are available for Windows, MacOS, iOS, Android, Linux, and certain wifi routers.

-VPNs to avoid in China
+VPNs that don’t work in China

 Private Internet Access